Lampasas County Vehicle Impound Guide

 - Valid driver's license: You (or the person retrieving the vehicle) must have a valid driver's license.

-- Vehicle registration: Provide the vehicle's current registration.
+- Vehicle registration or title: Provide the vehicle's current registration or title to prove ownership.

 - Proof of insurance: Show proof of current and valid insurance coverage for the vehicle.

-- Cash or credit card for fees: Be prepared to pay all towing, storage, and administrative fees.
+- Payment for fees: Be prepared to pay all towing, storage, and administrative fees.

 If You Don't Have a Valid License